 Evaluate potential environmental sources of contaminants near production locations after a change in weather conditions or weather events that could impact the original risk assessment of the field or block and follow procedures identified in the “Production Locations - Climatic Conditions and Environment” section below.

-Assessment of Adjacent Land Use
+Assessment of Adjacent and Nearby Land Use

-Evaluate all land and waterways adjacent to all production fields for possible sources of human pathogen of concern.
-These sources include, but are not limited to manure storage, compost storage, CAFO’s, grazing/open range areas, surface water, sanitary facilities, and composting operations (see Table 7 for further detail).
-If any possible uses that might result in produce contamination are present, consult with the metrics and refer to Appendix Z.
+Evaluate Conduct and document a detailed risk assessment that measures evaluates risk level of all land and water ways sources adjacent and nearby to all production fields for possible sources of human pathogen of concern.
+These sources include, but are not limited to manure storage, compost storage and operations, biosolids, CAFO’s, AFO’s, grazing lands, domestic animals/hobby farms, surface water source water storage and conveyance, habitat/riparian area, sanitary facilities, septic systems, and non-leafy green crops (See Table 7 and Appendix ? for further detail).
+If any possible uses sources on adjacent or nearby lands that might result in produce contamination are present, consult with the metrics and refer to Appendix Z.

+At any time prior to planting, during the growing of the crop, or during the period when harvest operations are occurring, if on farm or adjacent and nearby land activities result in a possible higher risk situation, conduct additional risk assessments and perform additional mitigations as necessary.
 Assessment of CAFOs

 Conduct and document a rigorous pre-season environmental assessment of any Concentrated Animal Feeding Operation that may impact your operation.
 Include, to the degree possible, communication with the CAFO operator and/or third-party operator to document Best Management Practices (BMPs) within the facility, examination of the CAFO for locations and risk associated with composting, storage, sick pens, dead piles and other internal operations, examination of traffic routes associated with the CAFO and examine settling and manure ponds for any signs of leakage.
 Note if the CAFO drainage or discharge is a possible source of contamination.
 Record the approximate number of animals within the CAFO and the method used to determine.